 Breeders Trust regularly checks such consumer packages within Europe.
 This so-called “mystery shopping” is practical for assessing whether packaged grass seeds for the consumer market actually meet the requirements, independently of the responsibility of national inspection bodies, ensuring that “they do not have the wool pulled over their eyes” by being sold sub-standard product; this also ensures a level playing field in the international grass seed market.

 In the middle of 2018, Breeders Trust visited a number of stores of the internationally operating retail chain, Leroy Merlin, in Warsaw to buy 1 kg boxes grass seeds.
 The content was analysed by an internationally accredited laboratory.
 The purchase and analysis of packages from the same supplier was repeated in 2019.
 These results are, frankly, shocking.
-Only around 63% to 83% grass seed was found in all the packages, instead of the legally-prescribed minimum of 93%.
+It turned out that 90% of the samples did not comply to the information as stated on the official label.
 Leroy Merlin removed as a reaction of the Breeders Trust action consumer-packaged grass seed with the private brand name Geolia, which had been packaged by the Polish supplier, Global Grass, from its shelves.

 Van Beers: “We have repeatedly found, independently, that Polish and Hungarian consumers are being led down the garden path on an epic scale when it comes to the purchase of 1 kg boxes of grass seed mixtures packaged in Poland, which are then sold into the market by international retail chains, Leroy Merlin and OBI”.
 “You would expect a company with retail chains around the world to take its customers seriously, but that doesn’t appear to be the case here” concludes Van Beers.